 Blundeston and Flixton W.I. was founded in 1922 and our members have taken part in many community projects in recent years.
-We have cleared the Village pond; spring cleaned the Village Hall; made a set of tapestry kneelers for the church; presented to the Village a sign depicting David Copperfield; planted trees around the Village and on the Millennium Green, and organised tea parties and lunches for the local Sunshine Club and Village children.
-Members have also written, arranged and taken part in Village Pantomimes.
+We have cleared the Village pond; spring cleaned the Village Hall; made a set of tapestry kneelers for the church; presented to the Village a sign depicting David Copperfield; planted trees around the Village and on the Millennium Green and cleared rubbish up around the village.
 We usually exhibit at the Suffolk Show each year, and in the year 2000 completed and won first prize in a Millennium Challenge to record for posterity an area of our local environment, as part of a Countywide endeavour.
-This has been followed up later with an update.

 Locally we offer our members various educational activities and take a keen interest in public affairs and environmental issues.